Fit as a Mama Bear

 Shelby Stover

-This healthy protein granola recipe made without protein powder.
+This high-protein granola recipe is made without protein powder.
 It's a crunchy, nutty mixture of all the right things.
-High in protein, naturally gluten-free, and paleo-approved, it's the perfect make-ahead breakfast or protein snack.

 5 from 38 votes